-As a die-hard Red Sox fan since 2003, I have witnessed many memorable players come and go over the past two decades.
+As a die-hard Red Sox fan since 2003, I have witnessed many memorable players come and go from the team over the last two decades.
 Some of my all-time favorite Red Sox players weren’t necessarily those who had long tenures with the team.
 But rather ones that came to Boston for just a short amount of time and left an unforgettable impression.

-These are five of my favorite Red Sox players who only spent a short amount of time with the team.
+These are five of my favorite Red Sox players who only spent a short amount of time in Boston.

 5. Cody Ross

 In 2012, Cody Ross was one of the few memorable players with the Red Sox.
 The team struggled with injuries, underperformance, and poor management by Bobby Valentine.
 Ross remained one of the few constants throughout that season.
 He hit 22 home runs in only 438 plate appearances, drove in 81 RBIs, and had a few incredible moments.
 For some reason that walk-off home run against the White Sox always seems to stick out in my mind.